New Mexico cottage food laws and codes before 2021 were complicated and confusing.

-However, as long as you have $100 for the New Mexico fee and follow the outline below, you can get started and enjoy the benefits of owning your own cottage food business.
+However, as of July 1, 2021, a new law has made cottage food exempt from some of the most difficult requirements of the Food Service Sanitation Act and New Mexico Food Act.
+Follow the outline below and you can get started and enjoy the benefits of owning your own cottage food business.

 Table of Contents

 HOW TO START YOUR COTTAGE FOOD BUSINESS IN NEW MEXICO – LICENSING

 Always contact your local city / county office and verify if a business license is required prior to starting.

 This is simply done by calling the main number to your city and letting them know you are starting a cottage food business and ask if you need a business license.